New Testament: Seventh-day Adventists

 The Seventh-day Adventist Church holds the New Testament as the inspired Word of God, with God influencing the "thoughts" of the Apostles in the writing, not necessarily every word though.
 The first fundamental belief of the Seventh-Day Adventist church stated that "The Holy Scriptures are the infallible revelation of [God's] will."
 Adventist theologians generally reject the "verbal inspiration" position on Scripture held by many conservative evangelical Christians.
 They believe instead that God inspired the thoughts of the biblical authors and apostles, and that the writers then expressed these thoughts in their own words.
 This view is popularly known as "thought inspiration", and most Adventist members hold to that view.
 According to Ed Christian, former JATS editor, "few if any ATS members believe in verbal inerrancy".

-Regarding the teachings of the New Testament compared to the Old, and the application in the New Covenant, Adventists have traditionally taught that the Decalogue is part of the moral law of God, which was not abrogated by the ministry and death of Jesus Christ.
-Therefore, the fourth commandment concerning the Sabbath is as applicable to Christian believers as the other nine.
-Adventists have often taught a distinction between "moral law" and "ceremonial law".
-According to Adventist beliefs, the moral law continues into the "New Testament era", but the ceremonial law was done away with by Jesus.

 How the Mosaic Law should be applied came up at Adventist conferences in the past, and Adventist theologians such as A. T. Jones and E. J. Waggoner looked at the problem addressed by Paul in Galatians as not the ceremonial law, but rather the wrong use of the law (legalism).
 They were opposed by Uriah Smith and George Butler at the 1888 Conference.
 Smith in particular thought the Galatians issue had been settled by Ellen White already, yet in 1890 she claimed that justification by faith is "the third angel's message in verity."
 White interpreted Colossians 2:14 as saying that the ceremonial law was nailed to the cross.